gandharthakar/progress-tracker-app/README.md

-# GT Progress Tracker App
+# Progress Tracker App

-#### This is very simple app where you can track you task progress visually.
+#### This is very simple tool where you can track your dailly tasks & its progress visually.